 (Exact stage title depends on the career track)

 Generally new to the IH pathway, a student or intern is just beginning their first forays into the career.

-Early Career Professionals (ECPs) have completed their initial education / training regimes and are generally within the first five years of their career path.
+Early Career Professionals (ECPs) - also known as young professionals - have completed their initial education / training regimes and are generally within the first five years of their career path.

 An IH professional is one who has (or is on their way to) become a Certified Industrial Hygienist (CIH) and has spent a few years within the industry.
 Often, they are in a managerial position or oversee one or more projects, and are active within the IH community.

 A Senior Professional has moved into a more leadership-oriented role and are considered at the top of the IH pathway.
 They are considered experts in their field and their actions often have worldwide impact within the industry.

 The Emeritus Professional has developed a broad area of professional IH knowledge, skills, and abilities.
 They devote their time to mentoring (and being mentored by) early career professionals; many often have time to join volunteer endeavors that are of interest to new professionals within the IH sphere.
 Often retired (but not always), the Emeritus has moved away from management and is more focused on "passing the torch" to other industrial hygienists.